 Currently, Impala 2.1.x does not function on CPUs without the SSE4.1 instruction set.
 This minimum CPU requirement is higher than in previous versions, which relied on the older SSSE3 instruction set.
 Check the CPU level of the hosts in your cluster before upgrading to Impala 2.1.

-The "small query" optimization feature introduces some new information in the
+The "small query" optimization feature introduces some new

-plan, which you might need to account for if you parse the text of the plan
+to account for if you parse the text of the plan output.

 New SQL syntax introduces additional reserved words: